rambasnet/Python-Fundamentals/labs/functions/lastproblem/README.md

 Kattis is a computer program that provides specific input and expects exact output – to a space to give the correct verdict.
 ```

-6. Unittest all the important functions using pytest.
+6. Run unit test using pytest and create screenshot when all the test cases pass.
 Install pytest if required.

 ```bash
   $ pytest --version